versionbaygt/MATLABJokes/README.md

 # Jokes in MATLAB Toolbox

 Often at conferences or meetups there is a moment when the hosts need to distract the audience for a little.
-This MATLAB Toolbox is meant to just show a funny joke from within MATLAB.
+This Toolbox is meant to just show a funny joke from within MATLAB.

 ## Joke Guidelines